SignpostMarv/Prebuild/dnpb/doc/readme.txt

 #!/bin/sh
 # Generates a combine (.cmbx) and a set of project files (.prjx)
 # for MonoDevelop, a Mono port of SharpDevelop (http://icsharpcode.net/OpenSource/SD/Default.aspx)
-./dnpb /target sharpdev /pause
+./Prebuild /target sharpdev /pause

 ______________________________
 Visual Studio .NET 2003

 @rem Generates a solution (.sln) and a set of project files (.csproj)
-@rem for Microsoft Visual Studio .NET 2002 dnpb /target vs2003 /pause
+@rem for Microsoft Visual Studio .NET 2002
+Prebuild /target vs2003 /pause

 Notes:
 Text after lines that start with @rem are comments and are not evaluated